sez-ai/taylor-expansion/README.md

 This _**toy project**_ plots [Taylor Approximation](https://en.wikipedia.org/wiki/Taylor_series) for given function and the original function.
-Here is a an example for _sinx_ and a custom function.
+Here is an example for _sinx_ and a custom function.

 Open python interpreter in terminal, enter below